betranjacob/data_analytics/README.md

-A python exercise using Portuguese wine data.
+A DataCleansing exercise using Portuguese wine data in Python.

 The data  can be used to make predictions about the quality of a wine based on its chemical make up.